edgio-docs/edgio-docs/src/guides/v7/develop/rest_api/access_rules.md

 #### Response Body {/*response-body-add-access-rule-acl*/}

-The response body for a successful request contains the following parameters:
+The response body for a successful request contains the following properties:

 |Name|Data Type|Description|
 |--- |--- |--- |